Advisor Blog | Aug 2025

 Highlights and data from the bi-annual survey on bank directors’ compensation levels and practices.

-In May of this year, Pearl Meyer published the bi-annual 2023 Bank Director Compensation and Governance Practices Survey.
-With the continued increase in participation, from 69 participating institutions in 2019 to 179 in 2023, it is clear that competitive board of directors’ compensation and the associated pay practices and governance issues are of concern.
-This year’s survey provides data on current practices for compensating quality board of director leadership as institutions work to maintain profitability during unpredictable economic conditions.
-The participating banks are comprised of public companies, private companies, mutual savings banks, and credit unions.
-Below are a few highlights from the 2023 report.
+In May of this year, Pearl Meyer published the biannual Bank Director Compensation and Governance Practices Survey.
+The continued increase in participation, from 69 institutions in 2019 to 181 in 2025, shows a growing interest in competitive board of directors’ compensation and the associated pay practices and governance issues.
+This year’s survey presents data on current practices for compensating effective board leadership, as directors take on growing responsibilities in overseeing bank operations and staying informed on evolving regulatory developments.
+The survey’s participating banks include public banks, private banks, and mutual savings banks.
+Below are a few highlights from the 2025 report.

 Board Compensation

 Most institutions establish director compensation programs by reviewing and benchmarking to peer market data.
-It has become a challenge to determine the proper mix of compensation to attract board members and compensate them properly for their service (including the risks and time commitment involved) while also aligning with shareholder interest.
+One challenge is determining the proper mix of compensation to attract board members and compensate them properly for their service (including the risks and time commitment involved) while also aligning with shareholder interest.

-In our survey, director compensation is broken down into the following components: annual retainer, board and committee meeting fees, equity, and benefits.
+In our survey, director compensation is reported for the following components: annual retainer, board and committee meeting fees, equity, and benefits.
 Typically, a cash retainer and/or cash meeting fees are the core compensation elements for directors, although we are seeing an increasing prevalence of equity awards.
-Forty-four percent of all institutions pay the chairperson both a retainer and a per-meeting fee for service and forty-seven percent pay board members a retainer and a per-meeting fee.
-Both percentages are slightly down since 2021.
+Thirty-four percent of all institutions pay the chairperson both a retainer and a per-meeting fee for service, and forty percent pay board members the same two fees.
+Both percentages are down since 2023.

-The survey offers additional detailed, in-depth data on board retainers, meeting fees, and committee compensation broken down by asset size, form of ownership, and board structure.
-In this year’s report, average cash compensation pay per director ranged from $19,306 to $71,481 and average total board cash compensation ranged from $146,201 to $879,098, increasing upon asset size.
+The survey offers additional in-depth data on board retainers, meeting fees, and committee compensation broken down by asset size, form of ownership, and board structure.
+In this year’s report, average cash compensation per director ranged from $17,141 to $75,775 and average total board cash compensation ranged from $148,101 to $845,328, increasing with asset size.

 Board Evaluation

-Each board should have its own unique set of objectives and goals by which to be measured.
-Evaluations can be a full board activity or fall under the purview of the compensation committee, as it increasingly covers leadership development, talent management, and sets board pay.
-An outside party can objectively assist the board to identify their strengths and weaknesses and to improve board performance.
+Each board should have a unique set of objectives and goals used to evaluate each director.
+Evaluations can be a full board activity or fall under the purview of the compensation committee, which increasingly covers leadership development and talent management and sets board pay.
+An outside party can objectively assist the board in identifying their strengths and weaknesses and improving board performance.
+Pearl Meyer Vice President Randy McGraw, who often conducts bank board evaluations said, “We have seen a significant increase in compliance with governance policies since board evaluations have become more common.”

 Diversity in the Boardroom

-With the continued spotlight on diversity, equity, and inclusion (or DE&I), institutions and boards are becoming more aware of the need to focus on creating diverse representation in the boardroom.
-“This is one of the many areas where bank boards increasingly focus when conducting board evaluations,” according to O’Rourke.
-Our 2023 survey reports on board representation by gender and ethnic or racial minority.
-While there is clear room for improvement, 99% of institutions that participated in our survey reported an average of two female board members, and 97% reported at least one board member of an ethnic or racial minority, up from 93% in the previous survey.
-Additionally, illustrating what a significant concern this is, there has been an increase in education surrounding DE&I (46% in 2023 vs. 35% in 2021), and environmental, social, and governance (ESG) issues (34% in 2023 vs. 23% in 2021).
+Although diversity, equity, and inclusion (DE&I) may no longer be as prominently featured in customer-facing communications as it once was, institutions and boards remain mindful of the importance of fostering diverse representation in the boardroom.
+“This is one of the many areas of focus when conducting board evaluations,” said McGraw.
+Further, McGraw went on, “diversity is still an important criterion in recruiting new directors, supporting effectiveness and board refreshment.”
+Our 2025 survey reports on board representation by gender and ethnic or racial minority.
+While there is clear room for improvement, 99 percent of participating institutions reported an average of two female board members, and 95 percent reported at least one board member of an ethnic or racial minority.
+The chart below details the average number of female and minority board members by asset size.

 Summary

-All institutions are unique, and banking is an ever-evolving business.
-Successful banks require quality directors with a varied range of knowledge, skills, and abilities to navigate the most unpredictable of circumstances.
+Every institution is unique, and banking is an ever-evolving business.
+Successful banks require quality directors with a varied range of knowledge, skills, and abilities to navigate unpredictable circumstances.
 Developing a compensation program that fits your board’s needs and attracts knowledgeable directors can be a challenge.
-The Pearl Meyer 2023 Banking Board of Directors Compensation and Governance Practices Survey is a valuable resource and provides the most comprehensive look at board data, trends, and practices.
+The Pearl Meyer 2025 Banking Board of Directors Compensation and Governance Practices Survey is a valuable resource and provides the most comprehensive look at board data, trends, and practices.